alieliacik/MovieDB-API--Styled-Components-Master/README.md

 &nbsp;

-<strong> For improving my component structure skills, I didn't use Redux or Context Api in this project.
-Passoing props wasn't easy but I needed to double think about component structure.
-I had three main container, one main presentational component and couple of the other components.
-As you can see on the picture, my container components handle stores movies that coming from Api, set loading, handle erorrs, scroll top after page change, handle page count for each request and pass data to pagination to create pagination container according the number total page count.
-They also handle current page data and make Api request accordong to it.
-After all this work they pass data to main presentational component Movies. </strong>
+<strong>  For improving my component structure skills, I didn't use Redux or Context API in this project.
+Passing props wasn't easy, but I needed to double think about component structure every time.
+I had three main containers, one main presentational component and a couple of the other components.
+As you can see in the picture, my container components stores movies that coming from API.
+They set loading, handle errors, scroll top after page change, handle page count for each request and pass data to pagination to create pagination structure according to the number total page count.
+They also handle current page data and make Api request according to it.
+After all this work, they pass data to main presentational component Movies. </strong>

 &nbsp;